 Remote Access.
 We also need to take the time to learn how they plan to connect remotely to what and from where.
 Will they be using SSLVPN clients?
 Do they need “connect from anywhere” capabilities through a portal?
 We need to know what they will do with that connection (access files, run apps, RDS or Citrix sessions).
 Work with your clients to determine their remote access needs and be sure to secure them.
-Along those lines, OTP (one-time passwords) is available in most firewalls (or dedicated SSL VPN devices), providing a free extra layer of protection for their remote access.
+Along those lines, OTP (one-time passwords) is available in most firewalls (or dedicated SSL VPN devices), providing a free extra layer of protection for remote access.

 Heuristics.
 Another defense we enable is heuristic traffic analysis.
-Unlike every other firewall traffic scanning service, the heuristic analysis does not rely on a signature set.
-With millions of new attacks monthly, signature-based scanning is struggling to keep up.
-The heuristic analysis uses cloud-based “sandboxing” where these files are “detonated,” and their behavior is observed.
+Unlike other firewall traffic scanning services, the heuristic analysis does not rely on a signature set.
+With millions of new attacks monthly, signature-based scanning struggles to keep up.
+So instead, the heuristic analysis uses cloud-based “sandboxing,” where these files are “detonated,” and their behavior is observed.
 Traffic then flows only after it is verified as benign.
 This is an invaluable extra layer of protection and is easy to configure and manage, though there is a bit of a learning curve when you initially enable this feature.

 Ongoing Maintenance.
 Don’t overlook ongoing firewall maintenance.
 Start with the basics, like firmware updates that provide crucial patches and updated functionality and can be performed quickly and remotely.
 Next, use your QBRs or annual meetings to identify ways to improve security and further harden the firewall.
 Finally, work with your clients to sell them on the value of having a SOC/SIEM that does firewall log reading and response so that you have someone watching your back and digesting the information your firewall gathers.
 Locks are great; having a bouncer is even better.